Welcome

 To establish breach, the employee must show that the employer failed to reach the standard of a reasonable employer in the circumstances.
 The court considers what risks were foreseeable, the seriousness of potential harm, and the cost and practicality of precautions.

-The employer’s duty is personal and non-delegable.
+The duty is personal and non-delegable.
 It cannot be avoided by delegating safety tasks to others.
+A principal who sends staff to third-party premises must identify foreseeable hazards and devise and enforce a safe system addressing those hazards (for example, revised methods, buddying, equipment, training, and checks).

 Statutory duties and their effect

-Employers must also comply with statutory duties, such as those under the Health and Safety at Work Act 1974 and related regulations.
-Breach of statutory duty may be evidence of negligence, but after the Enterprise and Regulatory Reform Act 2013, most health and safety regulations do not give rise to a separate civil claim unless expressly stated.
+Employers must also comply with statutory duties, such as those under the Health and Safety at Work etc. Act 1974 and subordinate regulations (e.g. duties to assess risks, provide information, training and PPE).
+Breach of such regulations may be powerful evidence of negligence.
+However, following the Enterprise and Regulatory Reform Act 2013, most health and safety regulations no longer give rise to a freestanding civil claim unless the regulation expressly provides one.
+The practical effect is that claimants plead common law negligence and use breach of statutory standards to demonstrate what reasonable care required in the circumstances.

 Causation and remoteness